JacobNakayu/web-app-base/documentation/03-environment-configuration.md

 # Environment Configuration
-app_name operates within Docker containers, has a postgresql database, and uses Nginx, WSGI, and Gunicorn to serve files to the production server.
+Steesh operates within Docker containers, has a postgresql database, and uses Nginx, WSGI, and Gunicorn to serve files to the production server.

 I would recommend having the files open in a side tab so you can follow along with the descriptions.